Getting Building Permits For Work at Your House is Vital

-The permit process – including the inspection to verify the work is up to standards – can seem like a pain.
+The permit process can seem like a pain, including the inspection to verify the work is up to standards.
 It may take some time to complete the process, time you may not feel like you have.

 Those most tempted to avoid permits are homeowners interested in saving money by doing the work themselves or bringing in a friend who has experience in home repair and renovation.

 The Real Reason Why Most Don’t Pull Building Permits

 The real reason that many homeowners don’t pull permits isn’t that of paying a few hundred bucks to the town hall or the inconvenience that comes with it.
 Nearly every city and town in America collects taxes bases upon the assessed value of a home.
 The assessed value is calculated by looking at the size and characteristics of a property.